Cyclone1070/deployagent/docs/contributing/architecture/05-error-handling.md

     *   **Mechanism**: `type PathError struct { Path string }` in the same package.

 > [!NOTE]
-> **Multiple Implementations**: If multiple packages return the same error, each will define their own local version.
-This has minimal impact on the caller, they will just import error from the same package as the function they are calling.
-The benefit is that each package is self-contained.
+> **Multiple Implementations**: If there are multiple implementations (e.g., different storage backends), define errors in the parent package and all implementations import.

 > [!CAUTION]
 > **FORBIDDEN ERROR PATTERNS**